Complete Guide to Chit Chats: Creating Shipments

 To avoid exceeding this threshold:

-Always declare the correct retail value for your shipments.
-U.S. customs may conduct random checks to verify declared values and could consult your e-commerce listings.
+Always declare the sold retail value for your shipments; this is essentially the value on the invoice that indicates how much the order was sold for (including discounts).
+U.S. customs may conduct random checks to verify declared values and could consult your e-commerce listings or invoices.
 Misrepresentation of values can lead to penalties, delays, or returned shipments.

 Relevant Articles: